Grief Support and Services

 For Adults & Families with Children

-Seven-week grief support groups for adults and children ages 5-17 are offered at our office location throughout the year.
+Seven-week grief support groups for adults and children ages 6-17 are offered at our office location throughout the year for those who have lost a loved one in the previous two years.
 Children must be accompanied by a parent or legal guardian to be eligible to attend.
 There is no charge, but please pre-register.

 Each summer Camp Mighty Oaks provides an experience that supports children and families who are grieving the death of a loved one.